chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 23 (sprint 2):
+1. Yesterday I finished all of lesson 4.
+2. Today I finished lesson 4.2.
+Posted my updates to my Github blog.
+3. Work is a little busy today.

 #reflect
 1. How are you doing so far in this course and community in relation to your original motivation?
 Since the start, I have been all over the place, excited to drink in all these scholarships and certifications (AI Program Manager ND, AWS ML challenge, AWS recertification, Okta certification) before fall 2021 semester starts.
 Nothing has changed, I am still all over the place, still excitedly drinking in all the learnings.